WisconsinRobotics/WRover_Software_23-24/docs/topics/hci_logic.md

 * `/hci/example: std_msgs/Float32`

-  This topic allows information to flow from the high-level logic layer up to the HSI layer.
+  This topic allows information to flow from the high-level logic layer up to the HSI layer

+* `/logic/drive_joystick_left/axis/y: std_msgs/Float32`

+  This topic publishes y-coordinate of the left drive joystick's position.